Representing catalytic mechanisms with rule composition: Results and Discussion

-The ambiguity arises from symmetries present in the educt and product graphs.
-Such symmetries are only significant for the overlay rule construction if they involve atoms with varied histories.
-Consider the example in \hyperref[fig:symmetry]{Figure~\ref{fig:symmetry}}, illustrating how the atom map between two steps reflects in their composition.
-The first step attaches a hydrogen to an amine group \ch{H2N}, while the second cleaves a hydrogen atom from the resulting \ch{H3N+} group.
-All three hydrogen atoms of the \ch{H3N+} group are symmetrical, the letter rule can thus match any of them.
-The hydrogen atoms that were part of the \ch{H2N} from the beginning have a different history than the hydrogen atom used to create the \ch{H3N+} group, resulting in two non-isomorphic mechanisms and in turn \ourITSname{}s.
+The absence of a specific atom map connecting the steps of an M-CSA mechanism opens the possibility for the left pattern of one step to match the products of the previous step in several ways, should these products contain multiple equivalent instances of a chemical substructure, such as the hydrogen atoms of a methyl or an amino group.
+Likewise, the presence of several instances of the same molecular species, like \ch{H2O}, during a mechanism yields a choice of which instance to use in a given step.
+Such symmetries are relevant for the construction of the composite rule only if they involve substructures with distinct histories.
+For example, \hyperref[fig:symmetry]{Figure~\ref{fig:symmetry}} illustrates how the atom map linking two steps impacts the composite rule as represented by its \ourITSname{}.
+The first step attaches a hydrogen to an amine group, \ch{H2N}, while the second cleaves a hydrogen atom from the resulting \ch{H3N+} group.
+Since all three hydrogen atoms of that group are equivalent, the left pattern of the second rule can match any one of them.
+However, since the hydrogen atoms that came with the initial \ch{H2N} have necessarily acquired a different history from the hydrogen atom that was just added to form the \ch{H3N+}, we obtain two non-isomorphic mechanisms and associated \ourITSname{}s, depending on which class the cleaved hydrogen belongs to.

-The symmetries can generally be of two types.
-Symmetries of the molecule itself, or a part of it, like the hydrogen atoms of the amine group in \hyperref[fig:symmetry]{Figure~\ref{fig:symmetry}}.
-Or symmetries arising between multiple instances of the same molecule.
-The latter is the case in the M-CSA \mcsaentry{38}, which includes up to four water molecules with different histories, contributing to the total of \num{964} overlay rules.
+Rule composition is based on an underlying sequence of rule applications (the mechanism), each of which involves a particular choice of match into the mixture.
+A specific sequence of matches, along with the atom identities across each step, defines the atom map for the entire mechanism.
+To avoid confusion, we refer to the series of steps in an M-CSA entry as a \enquote{sequence} and reserve the term \enquote{mechanism} for a sequence with an atom map.
+Since for many M-CSA entries several matches are possible at each step, we consider all of them and treat them as distinct mechanisms.

+At the time of writing, the M-CSA database contains \num{888} sequences of steps~\cite{mcsa_api}.
+We were able to generate \num{2802} mechanisms, and attendant composite rules and \ourITSname{}s, for a total of \num{600} M-CSA sequences. \num{288} M-CSA sequences could not be cast as rules due in part to current limitations of the implementation of chemical graph transformation, which, for example, does not yet process radical formation, and in part due to difficulties with extracting the needed information from some M-CSA entries.
+For the process used to prepare the M-CSA information for our approach, see~\cite{AndersenFFFKLMN2021}.
+Of these \num{600} M-CSA sequences, \num{435} have a unique mechanism and \num{100} have two mechanisms.
+Five M-CSA sequences are compatible with over \num{100} different mechanisms.
+One sequence, M-CSA \mcsaentry{38}, gives rise to \num{964} non-isomorphic composite rules because it involves four water molecules that can become distinguishable as the mechanism proceeds.